 TABLE 1, the test statistics are shown for the different models.
 Based on the MAPE, the regression models perform better than the corresponding ARIMA models for LNPERLI and LNACCLI.
 For LNPERKSI and LNACCKSI, both models perform almost equally.
-However, Theil's U shows a small improvement over the ARIMA models, and shows that they still perform about 25% better than a naïve forecast.
+Theil's U shows a small improvement of the regression models over the ARIMA models.
 For the other models, adding explanatory calendar variables substantially improves the predictions.
-Next to the explanatory power these variables add to the model, they also improve the accuracy of the forecasts.
 This is an attractive conclusion for road safety workers who have to predict monthly safety outcomes without having any data available.
-Since calendar data are known for the future, no extra prediction efforts are needed and safety outcomes can be projected into the future.
+Since calendar data are known for the future, no extra prediction efforts are needed and future safety outcomes can be assessed.
 Based on the accuracy measures, prediction quality can be monitored and models can be regularly updated.